anxuanhan/drug_toxicity_prediction/README.md

 # drug_toxicity_predction
-This project aims to enable users to predict the toxicity of drugs using the Deeplearning Multi-Layer Perceptron (MLP) algorithm, which has been meticulously implemented using PyTorch.
+This project aims to enable users to predict the toxicity of drugs using the Deep-learning Multi-Layer Perceptron (MLP) algorithm, which has been meticulously implemented using PyTorch.
 ## Description
 Cell and animal experiments have traditionally been used to determine drug toxicity, but they can be time-consuming, expensive, and labor-intensive.
 However, we now employ the deep learning MLP algorithm to create models based on known drug features and labels.
 By identifying the best model that predicts toxicity using the highest f1-score from the validation dataset, we can streamline the screening process.
 To facilitate the utilization of this model for drug toxicity prediction, a user-friendly software has been developed.
 This software only requires the input of the absolute path of the CSV file containing the drug features in order to generate accurate prediction results.
+In this repository, we utilize the train_valid.py script to train a model.
+The data is located in the dataset folder and consists of two files: train_feature.pkl and hERG.pkl.
+These files contain 1974 samples with 729 features.
+We split this dataset into a training dataset and a validation dataset in a 9:1 ratio.
+Additionally, we employ the test.py script to obtain drug labels for a series of tests.

 ## Environment
 * Python 3.9.13
 * PyTorch 2.0.1